YaruG1022/CodeReviewDemo/README.md

 ### Getting Started

+> Below we are just getting things set up.
+We have provided prewritten code that is supposed to mimic code you just wrote.

 1. Fork this repository to your own GitHub account
-2. Clone your forked repository to your local machine
-3. Create a new branch from main (e.g., `git checkout -b my-code-review`)
+2. Click **Branches** and then **New Branch**
+3. Name your new branch something unique BUT MEMORABLE like your name, initials, etc.
+4. Once created, click on your new branch name
-4. Review the code in `src/CodeReviewTraining/OrderProcessor.cs`
+5. Review the code in `src/CodeReviewTraining/OrderProcessor.cs`
+6. Remove the commend at the top of the file.
+ONLY this comment, nothing else yet.
+7. Click **Commit changes...** once the comment has been removed.

+### Now we are ready to start

+> In this scenario, you just wrote `OrderProcessor.cs` and your team is about to perform a code review on it.

 ### Step 1: Submit Your Initial PR

+> You think your code is ready so you create a PR (Pull Request)
+> It is called "Pull Request" because it is from the perspective of the software maintainer, and you are asking them to pull your code into their code.

 1. Without making any changes yet, create a pull request from your branch to the main repository
+   - Click **Pull requests** from the top
+   - There should be a yellow banner with the option to **Compare & pull request**, click it!
+2. This screen shows you the diff of all the code in this PR.
+3. Click the green button **Create pull request**
-2. The GitHub Action will run and leave feedback about the failing tests
+3. The GitHub Action will run and leave feedback about the failing tests
-3. Review the test failure details
+4. Review the test failure details

 ### Step 2: Make the Tests Pass

+> After

 1. Look for the code sections marked with `STEP 1` comments in `OrderProcessor.cs`
 2. Uncomment the necessary code sections to make the tests pass: